NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - [On the environmental footprint of the Web](#on-the-environmental-footprint-of-the-web)
 - [Conclusion](#conclusion)

-# What makes up Web frontends

-Let's begin with a simple overview of the key components that make up the web:

-The [Internet](https://en.wikipedia.org/wiki/Internet) is a global network of computers linked by relay devices.
-These computers include users' devices and server machines.

-The [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or simply the Web, is an information system that uses the Internet infrastructure.

-Organizations and businesses can have presence on the web by making [websites](https://en.wikipedia.org/wiki/Website), hosted by [web servers](https://en.wikipedia.org/wiki/Web_server) (Software and hardware components serving [web content](https://en.wikipedia.org/wiki/Web_content) to the users).

-To access websites, users use [web browsers](https://en.wikipedia.org/wiki/Web_browser), also referred to as web [clients](<https://en.wikipedia.org/wiki/Client_(computing)>), installed on their devices: Web clients request [Web resources](https://en.wikipedia.org/wiki/Web_resource) (referred to simply as "resources" in this article) from servers, and process server responses.
-These resources are essentially files that can be identified by [URLs](https://en.wikipedia.org/wiki/URL) (Uniform Resource Locators).

-In this article, we will explore how to improve web frontends performance by optimizing client code (that is, code running in clients devices), frontend servers code (code running in the server and generating web content) and by reducing network usage between clients and servers.

 ## The Web as a physical system

+The [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) is a major user of the [Internet](https://en.wikipedia.org/wiki/Internet): a gigantic distributed system of machines and network infrastructure.
+Like any other physical system, the Internet competes for resources with other human activities and with the natural world more broadly.

-The web is a gigantic distributed system of hardware components that require physical resources throughout their entire lifecycle:
+The hardware components making the Internet require physical resources and generate waste throughout their entire lifecycle: During mining and manufacturing, during their usage, and finally when they are disposed of.

-- Building the hardware requires mining and manufacturing, both of which take away space from nature, consume energy and generate pollution.
-- Hardware consumes energy during its usage.
-- Finally, disposing of retired hardware has an impact on the environment.

-If we only take into account carbon emissions, which are a proxy for energy consumption, the Internet is currently estimated to account for around 4% of global carbon emissions.
-This is comparable to the entire aviation industry (See: [Introduction to web sustainability](https://developer.mozilla.org/en-US/blog/introduction-to-web-sustainability/)).
+One measure of the environmental footprint of the Internet is its carbon emissions: estimated around 4% of global carbon emissions, which is comparable to the entire aviation industry (See: [Introduction to web sustainability](https://developer.mozilla.org/en-US/blog/introduction-to-web-sustainability/)).

 <figure id="figure-physical-web">
     <img
         alt="Web infrastructure"
         src="/blog/web-frontend-performance/physical-web.svg"
-        width="1000"
+        width="1200"
+        height="800"
     />
     <figcaption>
        <p><a href="#figure-physical-web">The Web as a system with Physical components:</a> This figure shows components of the infrastructure of the Web: Servers, users' devices and network relay devices.
 It shows also that the web is embedded in a natural system.
 Space and resources are taken from nature to build and run the infrastructure of the Web.
 This is represented here by a mine, a factory and solar panels.</p>